 Which of these words can be made using the same group of letters?

-It is pretty straightforward to answer - the method is really as easy as it looks.
+It is pretty straightforward to answer - the method really is as easy as it looks.
 Go through every word quickly and see which SEEM to be very similar.
 A good candidate should be able to spot which ones have a likely connection and count the letters, compare them one letter at a time (being careful with repeated letters) and make a judgement.

 For example, the first two words have a visual similarity and a phonic (sound) similarity.
 However, a quick check shows they have a different number of letters and that is the immediate reason they cannot be anagrams of each other.